 Well, I did say that all hope is not lost.
 Because although losing them may seem easy, you can believe that growing them back is just as simple.

 Here are 3 easy, simple, and super effective techniques to grow back full edges in no time!

-You don’t have to start a two-hour mini-spa in your bathroom, but ten minutes of application and massage can make a significant difference.
-Other oils you can add to castor oil or use as a replacement includes, olive, coconut, argan, jojoba, and sweet almond oil.
+You don’t have to start a two-hour mini-spa in your bathroom, but 3-5 minutes of massage can make a significant difference.
+Other oils you can add to castor oil or use as a replacement include olive, coconut, argan, jojoba, and sweet almond oil.

 Creating an oil mixture is ideal and can help you take advantage of all the benefits of each oil to see much faster results.

 Edges friendly natural hairstyles